-Degree in engineering, certification of class-1 or class-2 architect, Kenchiku Setsubishi Q4.
+Degree in engineering, certification of class-1 or class-2 architect, Kenchiku Setsubishi or Gijutsushi can be helpful.
+Q4.
 How much of English proficiency is needed?

 It is necessary to be able to coordinate and negotiate in English.

 Q1.At present, what kind of work do you do?